qwq123-study/CARE/README.md

-# CACE
+# CARE

-Temporary demo for CACE.
+Temporary demo for CARE.

-The key code of CACE is in trainer.py (line 520 - line 564).
+The key code of CARE is in trainer.py (line 520 - line 564).